Asaranth/AdventOfCode/2015/README.md

 ### Day 09 – All in a Single Night
 #### Part 1
-- **Requirement:** Find shortest route visiting all cities exactly once.
+- **Requirement:** Find the shortest route visiting all cities exactly once.
 - **Technique:** Permutations / brute-force TSP.

 #### Part 2